-Houston Elevator Accident Lawyer
+Elevator Accident Lawyer

-Experienced Attorneys for Elevator Accident Victims.
+Houston Attorneys for Elevator Accident Victims

-What Types of Elevator Accidents do We Handle?
+What Types of Elevator Accidents Do We Handle?

 Our elevator accident lawyer handles elevator accidents involving serious injury or death.
 Some of the most common elevator accidents we see include:

 - Failure of the elevator to land level with the floor resulting in a trip hazard.

 - Electrocution of elevator repair personnel due to failure to lock out the elevator and/or de-energize the elevator when it is out-of-service and under repair.

 - Elevator doors slamming shut due to malfunction.